![]() |

-Positive Attitude Tips: |
+Positive Attitude Tips: Focus on Your Thoughts, then...

-That's more or less what Karen Wolff says about developing a positive mental attitude and keeping it.
+That's more or less what Karen Wolff says about developing a positive mental attitude and keeping it - Karen knows that a positive attitude to life can simply evaporate at the slightest thing, too.
+So...

 Okay, I've come a long way since I was one of the most negative people around.
 So I understand the importance of developing a positive attitude - the difference it can make to your life.

-So this is my #1 tip:
+So this is MY #1 POSITIVITY TIP:

 Ask yourself who benefits from seeing 'life' as negative; and who benefits from seeing 'life' as positive.